taodong/taodong/README.md

 ## Projects

 ### Duotail 🚜
-I'm on the process of creating an Email forwarding service blocking any non-essential emails
+I'm on the process of creating an Email alias service blocking any non-essential emails

 #### Philosophy
 1. We won't miss any important thing in life by not reading all emails from strangers